EnriqueSPR/Enrique_portfolio/README.md

 # [Project 5: Covid EDA project](https://github.com/EnriqueSPR/Covid_EDA_Project)

-In this notebook I focused on analyzing covid data in an effort to better understand the main factors that drive the spread of Covid.
+In this notebook I focused on analyzing covid data in an effort to better understand the main factors that drive the spread of this virus.

 Below I include few highlight figures.